florianhoehn/seamless/README.md

 # Seamless
 Seamless is a tool to easily setup continuous integration for Salesforce.com.
-It's using Travis-CI, ApexMetrics and CodeClimate to create an easy and consistent workflow and quality assurance for your project.
+It's using Travis-CI to create an easy and consistent workflow and quality assurance for your project.

 All these tools are free for OpenSource projects.